 - A giant sand bar to me.
 But a lot of people enjoyed the short trip out to this white sand patch in the middle of prime blue diving water.

-If you are going to Camiguin island, check out my page all about the island including the ferry schedule to Camiguin Island.
+If you are going to Camiguin island, check out my page all about the island including the ferry schedule and travel guide to Camiguin Island.

 Pump boats, trees, birds, rain, water, and a local house

 - A protected area filled with exotic birds.
 It's a pain to get to. and expensive if you are alone.
 5,000 + Pesos to hire the 'only' pump boat available for a day and a half, not including 'extras'.
 Likewise sometimes you need a permit to visit, sometimes you don't.
 Depending on whether the local office is manned or not.
 The strange thing is if you wander off in most river side towns in the Philippines you can visit a local house similar to here.
 For bird lovers it would be a big thing to visit though.

 - 4 Malls, a central market and a port 2 hours away linking to most of the Philippines.

 - In the center of the city is large rundown wet and dry market, surrounded by a plethora of pirated DVD, clothes and food stalls.